Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

-\textbf{Scalability to GPU Memory Capacity.} We consider performance scaling with different memory capacity.
-Figure~\ref{fig:hardware} shows the normalized throughput of \emph{\system{}} over \emph{S-LoRA} with different memory configurations of an A100 GPU (24GB, 48GB, 80GB) while running different LLMs (Llama with 7B, 13B, and 30B).
-Llama-30B fits only in 80GB memory, Llama-13B fits in 48GB and 80GB memory, while Llama-7B fits in all memory configurations.
-As memory capacity increases, \emph{\system{}} improves its relative performance over the baseline to a larger extent. \emph{\system{}} improves the throughput of Llama-7B model over \emph{S-LoRA} by 1.4$\times$, 1.6$\times$, and 1.9$\times$ with 24GB, 48GB, and 80GB of GPU memory, respectively.
-The reason for the larger throughput improvements of \emph{\system{}} is that GPUs with larger memory capacity create more space for adapter caching.
+Figure~\ref{fig:scalability}-right shows the throughout of \emph{Chameleon} normalized to that of \emph{S-LoRA} for different LLM sizes.
+We see that \emph{Chameleon} improves the throughout by 1.86$\times$, 1.41$\times$, and 1.67$\times$ for the Llama-7B, Llama-13B, and Llama-30B models, respectively.

-\textbf{Scalability to GPU Compute Capability.} In addition, we analyze the performance scaling of \emph{\system{}} when running on different hardware platforms with the same memory capacity.
-Figure~\ref{fig:overall} shows that \emph{\system{}} improves the throughput over the baseline by 1.5$\times$ on an A40 GPU with 48GB of memory, while Figure~\ref{fig:scalability} shows that \emph{\system{}} improves the throughput over the baseline by 1.9$\times$ on an A100 GPU with 48GB of memory.
-The reason for larger performance savings on A100 over A40, is that A100 improves the request's execution time.
-Thus, adapter loading overheads substantially affect the request's critical path.
+\textbf{2.
+Scalability with GPU memory size.} In this section, we increase the GPU memory size in an A100 GPU.
+Figure~\ref{fig:hardware} shows the normalized throughput of \emph{\system{}} over \emph{S-LoRA} as we increase the GPU memory size (24GB, 48GB, and 80GB) and the LLM size (Llama-7B, 13B, and 30B).
+Llama-30B fits only in 80GB of memory, Llama-13B fits in 48GB and 80GB of memory, and Llama-7B fits in all memory configurations.
+We see that \emph{\system{}} is more effective at increasing the throughput over \emph{S-LoRA} as the amount of GPU memory increases.
+This is because a larger memory creates more space for adapter caching.
+For example, \emph{\system{}} improves the throughput of Llama-7B over \emph{S-LoRA} by 1.4$\times$, 1.6$\times$, and 1.9$\times$ with 24GB, 48GB, and 80GB of GPU memory, respectively.